Copyright (c) 2007 THE THRASH METAL GUIDE

 ZOMBIEKRIG (SWEDEN)

-Well done classic speed/thrash with black metal insertions, mostly in the vocal department where we have vicious black "ravens" occupying the mike; the music is very energetic with a slightly dirty guitar sound, but the riffs lash with passion seldom pausing for a break: "Fill You With Black" is such one, a peaceful gothic hymn which is a cool touch, by the way, recalling mid-period Amorphis.
-The tracks in the 2nd half contain more melodic riffage "flirting" a bit with modern power/speed metal ala Children of Bodom.
+The debut: well done classic speed/thrash with black metal insertions, mostly in the vocal department where we have vicious black metal "ravens" occupying the mike; the music is very energetic with a slightly dirty guitar sound, but the riffs lash with passion seldom pausing for a break: "Fill You With Black" is such one, a peaceful gothic hymn which is a cool touch, by the way, recalling mid-period Amorphis.
+The tracks in the 2nd half contain more melodic riffage flirting a bit with modern power/speed metal ala Children of Bodom.

 Undantagstillstånd Full-Length, 2010